This is the webpage for the 2025 IFT6757 Autonomous Vehicles class at l’Université de Montréal which is informally known as “Duckietown”.

 For students interested in taking the class

 I wish I could take everyone, but due to space and other considerations there limited spots available for the class this year.
 If you would like to be one of them, please fill out the application form by the end of day Thursday Sept.
-5, 2021.
-Please include anything that might help you stand out.
+4, 2025.
+I get asked A LOT how we make the decisions about class acceptance.
+The answer is that there is no fixed formula.
 This class is a collaborative learning experience and we are looking for a good mix of student backgrounds.
+It will be helpful but certainly not required to have a background in: using the Linux command line, programming in Python, a basic understanding of probabilities and random variables, a basic understanding of calculus and linear algebra.
+As a result, please include anything that you think might be interesting or help you stand out in your application.

-I invite everyone to come to the first class which will be held in Z-300 Pavilon Claire-McNicoll on Wed Sept.
-4 @ 11:30am
+I invite everyone to come to the first class which will be held in Z-315 Pavilon Claire-McNicoll on Wed Sept.
+3 @ 1:30pm

-Once you have been admitted you should contact Céline Bégin, she will have the list of admitted students.
+Once you have been admitted you should contact the department, they will have the list of admitted students.
 If you are worried that you may not be admitted please register for a backup course.

 If you are not sure whether or not you would like to take the class I would encourage you to: